-The Heat Relief Network is a regional partnership coordinated by the United Way of Pinal County in partnership with municipalities, local government, the faith-based community, local businesses, and others.
-This is the first year of this coordinated countywide mapping system, which is patterned after the Maricopa Association of Government’s successful effort.
+The Heat Relief Network (HRN) is a regional partnership coordinated by the United Way of Pinal County in partnership with municipalities, local government, the faith-based community, local businesses, and others.
+In the Spring of 2018, we began a coordinated countywide mapping system, which is patterned after the Maricopa Association of Government’s (MAG) successful effort.
 The Heat Relief Network provides information on hydration stations, refuge locations, and water donation sites throughout Pinal County with the goal of preventing heat-related and heat caused deaths among people experiencing homelessness and other vulnerable populations.

-To view all of the heat relief partners- click here
+To view all of the 2018 heat relief partners

 Here is how to work the map!

 Bringing the heat

 The summer heat always comes too early for Arizona residents.
 With temperatures reaching 100+ degrees as early as late April it can be quite a shock.
 One day the doors and windows are open, the next the A/C is blasting.

 In Arizona, heat-related illness accounts for an average of 2,000 hospital visits and 118 deaths per year.
 6 people in 2017 died in Pinal County due to a heat-related illness.

 What you can do to help: